MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 You can use this language today to define rules and velocities.
 For more information, see [Manage rules](rules.md) and [Perform velocity checks](velocities.md).

-This language reference guide includes the complete list of operators, functions, and keywords that make up the language:
+This language reference guide includes the complete list of operators, functions, and statements that make up the language:

 - [Keywords](fpl-lang-ref.md#keywords)
 - [Decision functions](fpl-lang-ref.md#decision-functions)